software-students-spring2025/5-final-team-ez-squad-5-0/README.md

 ## Architecture

-The application is composed of four main services:
+The application is composed of three main services:

 1. **Web Container** (Port 3000): Flask frontend that serves the UI and communicates with the API
 2. **API Container** (Port 5001): Core service handling authentication, messages, calendar, etc.